Cywus98213/Camp-Vuiw/README.md

 - Basic single-page routing
 - RESTful API for adding, deleting, and updating data in the database
 - Form validation using the VueValidate library
-- user authentication and account validation.
+- user creation, authentication and account validation.

-In the future, additional features may be added, such as user authentication and account validation.
+In the future, additional features may be added, such as different login method using Google, facebook, twitter etc, and social media intergation.

 ## Known Issues